 Resources & Facilities

-The Department of Biology is housed in the newly renovated and soon to be expanded Hoyt Science Resources Center, a building that is well equipped to provide contemporary educational experiences in biology and the other sciences.
-The Hoyt Science Resources Center is also home to Chemistry, Environmental Science, Neuroscience, Psychology, Physics, Mathematics and the School of Nursing.
+The Department of Biology is housed in the newly renovated and expanded Hoyt Science Center, a building that is well equipped to provide contemporary educational experiences in biology and the other sciences.
+The Hoyt Science Center is also home to Chemistry, Environmental Science, Neuroscience, Psychology, Physics, Mathematics and the School of Nursing.
 The building includes smart classrooms, discipline specific laboratories, collaborative study spaces, a planetarium, and seminar/conference rooms.

 An important part of the educational venture in biology at Westminster is the opportunity for students to have hands-on laboratory experience with up-to-date equipment.
 For this purpose, the Department of Biology has specialized teaching labs for Anatomy, Physiology, Microbiology, Cell and Molecular Biology and Ecology.
 Each of the teaching labs is fully equipped to instruct up to twenty-four students in settings designed for individualized instruction.
 All biology faculty also maintain their own faculty/student research labs allowing for on-going independent and collaborative investigations.
 The department also has a museum, a resource library for graduate studies and health professions, two greenhouses, and an animal housing suite with specific rooms for maintaining aquatic organisms, reptiles, amphibians, and insects to support the program.

-In addition to the fine facilities in the Hoyt Science Resources Center, the Department of Biology includes the 40 acre field station, for Biological and Environmental Science, the 15 acre Brittain Lake, and the 40 acre College Woods.
+In addition to the fine facilities in the Hoyt Science Center, the Department of Biology includes the 40 acre field station, for Biological and Environmental Science, the 15 acre Brittain Lake, and the 40 acre College Woods.